apache/dubbo-website/content/en/docs3-v2/golang-sdk/preface/design/aop_and_extension.md

 On the basis of the above introduction, developers can follow the example of built-in modules and write custom extension components.

-You can refer to the task [[Custom Service Invocation Middleware]](../../../tasks/service_management/aop/), this example takes the Filter interface as an example, based on the idea of aspect-oriented programming, it is provided for users to intervene The ability to invoke links for filtering.

 ## 4. Aspect-Oriented Programming Design (AOP)